• Skip to main content

 Back in 1998 I made a huge life change: I moved to San Francisco solo from London.
 At the time I thought it would be a fun thing to do for a couple years, maybe three max.
 But as the saying goes, life is what happens when you’re busy making plans.
 So here we are, 28 years later—that sounds wild to say out loud—and I am still living in California.
 While New Zealand really is appealing, at this point in my life, it’s too far away from my other center of gravity: England, to be anything more than a pipe dream.
 But if life has taught me anything, never say never.

-Filed Under: Life, Travel Tagged With: New Zealand
+Filed Under: Life, Travel Tagged With: Blenheim, Christchurch, New Zealand, Rainbow Road, Wellington

 Reader Interactions